squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 on the tactic in which they are used
 (:tacn:`intro`, :tacn:`have`, :tacn:`destruct`, ...).
 Nonetheless,
-a introduction pattern always applies to a set of focused sub-goals (sometimes taken in a sequent, with a full proof-context) which they modify.
-A introduction pattern may create or close sub-goals.
-Most introduction patterns act only on the top-most variables or assumptions of the goal (e.g. if the goal is `forall x.
-G` or `H => G` then the pattern will start by acting on `x` or `H`).
+a introduction pattern always applies to a set of focused formulas (sometimes taken in a judgement, with a full proof-context) which they modify.
+A introduction pattern may create or remove focused formulas.
+Most introduction patterns act only on the top-most variables or assumptions of the focused formulas (e.g. if the formula is :g:`forall x.
+G` or :g:`H => G` then the pattern will start by acting on :g:`x` or :g:`H`).

 .. prodn::
    naming_ip ::= {| _ | ? | @ident }